 - Talk to someone about how you feel. - Try to keep active; even gentle exercise like a walk can help. - Some people find a regular mindfulness meditation practice can help.
-There are a number of good quality apps available that offer structured courses (e.g. Headspace).
-Ask your doctor to recommend you such an app. - Good nutrition is also important. - Avoid alcohol as it may make depression worse, and also interacts with many drugs. - Set goals that you can achieve in a short time.
+There are a number of good quality apps available that offer structured courses (e.g. Headspace) and have evidence supporting their use in the treatment of mild depression.
+Ask your doctor to recommend you such an app. - Good nutrition is also important: too much or too little food can profoundly affect mood.
+A balanced diet has been shown to be associated with a reduced risk of a variety of mental health problems. - Avoid alcohol as it may make depression worse, and also interacts with many drugs. - Set goals that you can achieve in a short time.
 Break large tasks into small ones, set some priorities and do what you can as and when you can.
 When setting goals, start small and go for a quick win.
 Then use the achieved goal as evidence of the progress being made. - Refrain from assuming too much responsibility for the time being. - Try to avoid giving bad thoughts too much attention, even if they occur frequently.
-Depression often manufactures bad thoughts, whether or not something bad is actually going on. - Join a local social group such as coffee mornings. - Contact Encephalitis International Team Volunteer or be part of the Connection Scheme, which can put you in touch with other people with similar experiences (please see the contact details at the bottom of last page). - Keep hopeful.
+Depression often manufactures bad thoughts, whether or not something bad is actually going on. - Join a local social group such as coffee mornings. - Contact the Encephalitis International Team Volunteer or be part of Encephalitis International's Connection Scheme, which can put you in touch with other people with similar experiences (please see Encephalitis International's contact details at the end of this factsheet). - Keep hopeful.
 Most people get better, and you will probably be stronger for having got through it.